 In “Alien Storm”, characters enter an indoor space such as a supermarket, auto gallery, or somewhere alike at the end of the level where they rescue hostages with a shooting game mechanic.
 Moreover, there are running sections where characters chase after an escaping alien as players shoot the approaching opponents, offering a slight shoot ’n run experience.

 Michael Jackson’s Moonwalker (1990)

-The theme of the game is more or less the same as the movie.
-Michael fights the villain Mr. Big, who is trying to make drug addicts out of kids.
+The story of the game is more or less similar to the movie.
+Michael fights against the villain called Mr. Big, who tries to make drug addicts out of kids.

 Crude Buster (1991)

 The spiritual successor of the “Bad Dudes Vs DragonNinja” and published by the “Data East”, Crude Buster followed the footsteps of “Kung-Fu Master” by not including a Z-axis in the playground.

 In the year 2010, New York City was destroyed by an unknown force who executed a nuclear strike.
 20 years later, the city starts the reconstruction process but the streets have been seized by an organization called “Big Valley” that possesses advanced weaponry.
 The American government negotiates with two “Punk” mercenaries named Crude & Buster who can give the organization a taste of their own medicine.

 With its comic book art style, “Crude Buster’s” playground and combat mechanics are quite similar to the “Bad Dudes Vs. DragonNinja.”
 One of its prominent features is that the herculean characters can use almost any object on the screen as a weapon.
 They can even throw kicks as they carry over cars against their opponents!